Your enquiry has been successfully sent

 Dr Julianne Lilley is a crop scientist with CSIRO and has over 30 years research experience in crop physiology.
 She uses crop, pasture and livestock models in a farming systems context for application in agricultural research across Australia and internationally.
 Her research has included dual purpose cropping, canola productivity and phenology, climate change impacts, crop water-use efficiency, whole-farm productivity and resource protection.

-Julianne is Leader of the Mixed Farming Innovations group within Agriculture and Food.
+Julianne is Leader of the Future Systems group within Agriculture and Food.

-Previous work contributed significantly to the GRDC (Grains Research and Development Corporation) funded National Water-Use Efficiency Initiative, which was awarded a CSIRO Medal for Research Impact and the prestigious Eureka Prize for Sustainable Agriculture in 2014.
+She currently co-leads the Frost and Heat Management Analytics (FAHMA) Project and the National Phenology Initiative Phase 2, both funded by GRDC (Grains Research and Development Corporation).
+Her previous work involved significant contributions to the research on dual-purpose canola which received the Sir Ian McLennan CSIRO Impact from Science Medal in 2021 and the GRDC funded National Water-Use Efficiency Initiative, which was awarded a CSIRO Medal for Research Impact and the prestigious Eureka Prize for Sustainable Agriculture in 2014.

 Current Roles